eoinkelly/notes/elasticsearch/elasticsearch.md

     }
 }

-# short-hand get all records
+# short-hand get all records in all indexes
 GET /_search

 # this is the long-hand version of the '/_search' i.e. it finds all results